 Treatment for People with Accompanying Eye Conditions

 Cataracts in the Second Eye: If a person has a cataract in a second eye, the issues for decision making are the same as for the first eye.
-In general, surgery for a second cataract is usually performed 4 to 8 weeks after surgery for the first eye.
+In general, surgery for a second cataract is usually performed at least 1 to 2 weeks after surgery for the first eye.
 Although not common, in some circumstances surgery may be performed on both eyes at the same time.

 Cataracts and Glaucoma: There are various approaches to treating people who have both cataracts and glaucoma.
 Your doctor will recommend an approach based on your individual condition.
 Some options include: